Raiondesu/intl-schematic/packages/plugins/processors/README.md

     }
     ```

-- `dictionary` - allows to use the translation record as a dictionary, simplified variant of the [`nested` plugin](/packages/plugins/nested/), but with a depth level of 1 and ability to define a fallback in case of a wrong key.
+- `dictionary` - allows to use the translation property as a dictionary, simplified variant of the [`nested` plugin](/packages/plugins/nested/), but with a depth level of 1 and ability to define a fallback in case of a wrong key.
   - example:
     ```ts
     const doc = {